LittleRabbitHole/WikiEvent/README.md

 # WikiEvent
-This is a research project for analyzing newcomers behavior in Wikipedia current event pages (2014)
+This is a research project for understanding the newcomers behavior in Wikipedia current event pages (2014)

-Analysis is using R
-Data collection and pre-processing is using Python
+Analysis is using R; Data collection and pre-processing is using Python

 Paper is currently under review.